josemariasola/StringNAndBlockStream/Backlog.md

 ## Done
 ### 2.0.0
+- [x] !!!
+StringPackerDriver: Use braces for initialization, when possible.
 - [x] !
 WriteAndReadRecordsBlocksWithStrings: use a temporary or litertal instead of variable in `WriteBlock(...);`
 - [x] !
 WriteAndReadRecordsBlocksWithoutStrings: use a temporary or litertal instead of variable in `WriteBlock(...);`
 - [x] ! `StringPackerDriver.cpp`: Remove `using namespace std`.